A3 – Chassis No 3

 The special displays were fabulous.
 HWM Aston Martin brought a V12 Vantage V600, the Mr JWW Q Special Edition DBX and their flying technician service van.
 Prodrive brought their new club racer – the Vantage GT8R and the Le Mans 2020 #97 Vantage GTE Pro class winner, a car which few of us had ever seen as the race was run behind closed doors.

-Aston Martin pulled out all the stops to display the F1 Safety & Medical Cars, a V12 Speesdster, DB5 Bond Recreation, Victor, and the incredible Valkyrie to accompany the current model range and bringing the displays right up to date.
+Aston Martin Lagonda Limited pulled out all the stops to display the F1 Safety & Medical Cars, a V12 Speesdster, DB5 Bond Recreation, Victor, and the incredible Valkyrie to accompany the current model range and bring the displays right up to date.

 A3 was proudly the centre display in the AMHT marquee accompanied by a very special brand new model.
 The spirit of A3 has been captured in a limited edition of just 3 cars.
 Q by Aston Martin, in collaboration with HWM Aston Martin and AMHT created and designed the Vantage Roadster A3 Edition.
 What better way to commemorate and continue the legacy of A3!